Art by Russell Craig

 A FELLOWSHIP FOR FORMERLY INCARCERATED ARTISTS

-The Right of Return project encourages formerly incarcerated artists of all disciplines who seek to challenge mass incarceration through their creative practice -- including visual, performing, media, design, and other creative professions – to apply for the fellowship.
+The Right of Return project welcomes submissions from formerly incarcerated artists working in all creative disciplines to challenge mass incarceration—including visual, performance, poetry, media, design, and other artistic practices.

-In addition to receiving financial support for the proposed project, Returning Citizens Fellows will have a group retreat from June 22 - 25th, 2017 ( U.S. based location TBD); participation is a requirement of the fellowship.
-The central aims of the retreat are to foster relationships, gain perspective on the problems of mass incarceration and innovative solutions, and develop a deeper knowledge of the campaign for purposes of the fellowship.
-The retreat may include master classes on campaign strategies, criminal justice policy, and/or past and present and history of political art.
+In addition to receiving financial support for the proposed project, Right of Return Fellows will participate in a group retreat in Early Spring of 2019 and in Late Summer of 2019 (U.S. based location TBD); participation is a requirement of the fellowship.
+The central aims of the retreat are to foster relationships, gain perspective on the problems of mass incarceration and innovative solutions, and develop a deeper knowledge of criminal justice reform efforts across the country.
+The retreat includes master classes on campaign strategies, criminal justice policy, and relevant art practices.